 A person should seek medical attention if a sore throat lasts longer than a week or two, and they experience any of the following:

 - difficulty breathing or swallowing

 - a high fever

 - blood in the saliva

 - swelling or lumps in the face or neck

-One of the telltale symptoms of seasonal allergies is having itchy, watery eyes.
-Also, common colds and the flu rarely last longer 2 weeks, but allergy symptoms can sometimes last for 6 weeks or more.
+One telltale symptom of seasonal allergies is itchy, watery eyes.
+Also, symptoms of a cold or the flu rarely last longer than 2 weeks, but allergy symptoms can last for 6 weeks or more.

 A range of home care techniques can help treat a sore throat and other symptoms of infections and allergic reactions.

 However, if symptoms are severe, or if self-care strategies and over-the-counter medications are ineffective, contact a doctor.